+Russia's Prime Minister Dmitry Medvedev walks on the world's longest cable-stayed suspension bridgeRussia's Prime Minister Dmitry Medvedev walks on the world's longest cable-stayed suspension bridge, the Russky Island bridge, in the Pacific port of Vladivostok.
 Russia on Monday unveiled the world's longest cable-stayed bridge as it put the finishing touches on a troubled multi-billion investment aimed at revitalising the country's distant Far East